-The overall geological setup of our model is mainly (but not only) inspired by the features which were interpreted in the Nankai Trough area.
+The overall geological setup of our model is mainly (but not only) inspired by the features interpreted in the Nankai Trough area.
 However, these structures can be also found in different convergent margins around the world combined in various configurations.
 Therefore, our model is not intended to replicate a particular subduction zone and its related geology for geodynamic studies of the targeted region.
-On the contrary, it was design to have broad designed to comprise broad range of features one may encounter in these tectonic environments.
+On the contrary, it was designed to comprise broad range of features one may encounter in these tectonic environments.
 Such quantitative subsurface description should challenge performances of high-resolution crustal-scale imaging from the complex waveforms generated in this model.